Skip to Content

 Instructions

-I hope you enjoyed this Christmas decor idea.
-If you like holiday Duck Tape projects, check out this farmhouse wooden tree.
+I hope you enjoyed this Christmas decor idea – and if so, let me know in the comments!
 You should also check out these other posts: